 If you suffer any foot issues, it’s worth to check with your doctor what would be a proper dance shoe for you.

-The association just comes from our cultural references that equal high heels with elegance and femininity (and the stereotypical image of tango as an elegant dance).
+The association of tango = high heels just comes from our cultural references that link high heels with elegance and femininity (and the stereotypical image of tango as an elegant dance).

 Tips to make your decision?